Resources for you

 Remember the Lisa Feldmann Barret video from the beginning?

-Since your brain is constantly using memories to create your current experience, we should optimize the memories so they HELP you.
+Since your brain is constantly using memories to create your current experience, I can optimize the memories so they HELP you.
 Rewrite them.
 Makes sense?

 But can memories be rewritten?